rust-lang/rust-wiki-backup/Doc-building-for-android.md

     $(call import-module,android/native_app_glue)

-This requires that you compiled rust code into a library beforehand:-
+This requires that you compiled rust code into a library beforehand, eg if 'hello_android.rs' is your crate root

     rustc --target=arm-linux-androideabi hello_android.rs --android-cross-path=/opt/ndk-standalone-arm/ --staticlib -o jni/librust_android.a